Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

-Finally, we examine the purification ability of \oursacro{}.
-Tab.~\ref{tab:purification} shows the purification results for various methods on the Cifar-10 dataset.

-Our empirical results show that \oursacro{} consistently achieves state-of-the-art performance in robust accuracy, outperforming other adversarial purification and training methods.
-Notably, \oursacro{} not only successfully defends attacks but also maintains a high level of clean accuracy comparable to that of adversarial training methods.
-This demonstrates \oursacro{}'s capability to preserve the core semantics of images while effectively neutralizing the impact of adversarial perturbations due to their inherently unrealistic nature.
-Overall, our observations indicate that purification methods can better defend against adversarial attacks than adversarial training approaches, which we attribute to the preprocessor-blackbox setting.
+\textbf{Evaluating Generative Adversarial Purification.} Finally, we examine the purification ability of \oursacro{}.
+Tab.~\ref{tab:purification} shows the purification results for various methods on the CIFAR10 dataset.
+Our results show that \oursacro{} consistently achieves state-of-the-art performance in robust accuracy, outperforming other adversarial purification and training methods.
+Notably, \oursacro{} not only successfully defends attacks but also maintains a high level of clean accuracy comparable to that of adversarial training.
+This demonstrates \oursacro{}'s capability to preserve the core semantics while effectively neutralizing the impact of adversarial perturbations by projecting samples on the manifold of clean images.
+Overall, our results indicate that purification methods can defend better against adversarial attacks than adversarial training approaches, which we attribute to the preprocessor-blackbox setting.
 Note that it is not possible to detect adversarial examples.
 Therefore, the purification needs to be applied to all images.
 However, \oursacro{} still achieves a high clean accuracy.
+We demonstrate its applicability to common corruptions in App.~\ref{sec:corruptions}.

-\textbf{Hyperparameter study.} We explore the impact of the scale parameters $s_y$ and $s_x$ on accuracy and image purification, as depicted in Fig.~\ref{fig:scales}.
-In Fig.~\ref{fig:scale_right}, we examine the efficacy of image purification against adversarial attacks of APGD under both $\ell_2$ and $\ell_\infty$ norms across different $s_x$ scales.
-At $s_x=0$, the generated images are from an unconditional model without guidance and are independent of the input.
+\textbf{Hyperparameter study.} We explore the impact of the scale parameters $s_\mathbf{y}$ and $s_\mathbf{x}$ on accuracy and FID, as depicted in Fig.~\ref{fig:scales}.
+In Fig.~\ref{fig:scale_right}, we examine the efficacy of purification against adversarial attacks of APGD under both $\ell_2$ and $\ell_\infty$ norms across different $s_\mathbf{x}$ scales.
+At $s_\mathbf{x}=0$, the generated images are unconditional without guidance and independent of the input.
 Therefore, the robust accuracy equals random guessing.
-As $s_x$ increases, the accuracy improves, reaching a performance plateau at approximately $s_x=10$.
-Increasing $s_x$ further reduces the accuracy as the sampled images start to resemble adversarial perturbations.
+As $s_\mathbf{x}$ increases, the accuracy improves, reaching a performance plateau at approximately $s_\mathbf{x}=10$.
+Increasing $s_\mathbf{x}$ further reduces the accuracy as the sampled images start to resemble adversarial perturbations.
+In practice, we scale $s$ by $t^{-1}$.